 Newberg is home to one of Oregon’s premier boating facilities on the majestic Willamette River.
 Rogers Landing park offers expansive parking and a three-lane boat launch.
 From land or water, Rogers Landing is one of Yamhill County’s top recreational resources, as well as a key stop on the Willamette River Water Trail, offering canoers and kayakers scenic paddle ways from Springfield to Portland, with opportunities for hiking, camping, and exploring along the way.

-You can also put-in @ the Dayton Landing.
+You can also put-in at the Dayton Landing County Park.
 Located five miles upstream from the Willamette River at the confluence of Yamhill River and Palmer Creek, Dayton Landing is a 1.4-acre county park with a small boat ramp and ample parking.

 Newberg is the first Yamhill County town on Oregon’s Route 99W, just minutes from Portland.
 The famous route leads to hundreds of vineyards, wineries, acclaimed restaurants, scenic farms, orchards, and outdoor recreation opportunities on the beautiful Willamette River Trail.
 More than 100 wineries are located within a 10-mile radius, ranging from Oregon Pinot Noir pioneers like Adelsheim and Rex Hill wineries with bucolic estate vineyard sites to downtown Newberg tasting rooms.